Intelligent disinfection robots help fight the virus

 In the midst of an overwhelming amount of information about the ongoing epidemic, a piece of news caught his eye: Disinfection robots were urgently needed in many hospitals to free people from having to disinfect high-risk areas.

 Yu Qi works at the laboratory for robotic applications co-established by Siemens and Aucma, where the focus is on developing special robots, unmanned vehicles, industrial robots, and intelligent equipment.
 While he was reading the news, an idea popped into his mind that gained immediate support from the management team and his colleagues: Create a new type of intelligent disinfection robot.

 Everyone on his team was eager to participate in the anti-virus battle.
 “Hospitals need disinfection robots at this critical moment,” says Wang Kai, Mechanical Engineer at Corporate Technology China.
 “Let’s do it!”

 With a broad mix of experience and expertise, the team of ten colleagues were confident that they could develop a new type of robot in a short period of time.

 Most disinfection robots available on the market combine a petrol-driven mistorizer gun with an electric chassis.
 However, on-site refueling of robots is neither clean nor convenient.
 The team therefore decided to develop purely electric disinfection robots to better cater to the needs of affected areas.

 Siemens and Aucma kicked off the project on February 7, shortly after the extended Chinese New Year holidays.
-Research and development colleagues at Corporate Technology China worked around the clock to optimize the concept with the hope of making their robots available to front-line hospitals as soon as possible.
+Research and development colleagues at Corporate Technology China worked around the clock to optimize the concept with the hope of making their robots available to front-line hospitals as soon as possible and used the CAD software NX for the virtual design of the robot.
 Meanwhile, the team strove for excellence under time pressure and overcame technical challenges one by one.